tomasf/SwiftSCAD/README.md

 [![Swift](https://github.com/tomasf/SwiftSCAD/actions/workflows/swift.yml/badge.svg)](https://github.com/tomasf/SwiftSCAD/actions/workflows/swift.yml)

-# Usage
+# Getting Started
+> tl;dr: Create a new executable Swift package, add SwiftSCAD as a dependency, import it in your code, create geometry and use the `save(to:)` method to save it to disk as an OpenSCAD file.

+## 1. Install OpenSCAD
+[Install OpenSCAD][openscad-download] in order to preview and render your models.
+Use a development snapshot version because the stable releases are usually very old.

+## 2. Install Swift
+If you're using macOS, it's easiest to [install the latest version of Xcode][xcode].

+For Windows and Linux, [install Swift directly][swift].
+I also recommend [installing VS Code][vscode] with the [Swift extension][swift-extension] to make development easier.

-Create a new Swift executable package:
+## 3. Create a new Swift executable package:
 ```
 $ mkdir My3DGadget
 $ cd My3DGadget
 $ swift package init --type executable
 ```

-Add SwiftSCAD as a dependency for your package in Package.swift:
+## 4. Add SwiftSCAD as a dependency for your package in Package.swift:

 <pre>
 let package = Package(